rea1bacon/H4cX/Tools/Padding_oracle/README.md

 # Padding Oracle attack

-This script allow you to exploit padding vulnerabilitie to decrypt cyphertext.
+This script allows you to exploit padding vulnerabilitie to decrypt cyphertext.

 Just run :